jordwest/xexpressions/README.md

 ##### Because Regular Expressions are too regular

-Xtreme-Expressions (or X-Expressions for short) are verbose, self-documenting regular expressions designed for maintainability in projects that use complex regular expressions.
+Xtreme-Expression (or X-Expression) is an extremely verbose, self-documenting regular expression language designed for maintainability in projects that use complex regular expressions.

-Write your regular expressions in one place -- an `.xexp` file -- then compile them into a library for your chosen language.
+Write your regular expressions in one place (an `.xexp` file) then compile them into a library for use in your chosen language.

+A few features:

+ - Built-in unit testing
+ - Named groups
+ - Self documenting
+ - Easy to reason about
+ - Reuse common patterns by defining custom aliases
+ - Embed regular expressions where you need them

-Here's an example of a date validation regexp converted to an X-Expression
+Here's an example of a regexp converted to an X-Expression.

 #### Regular Expression

 	^(19|20)\d\d[- /.](0[1-9]|1[012])[- /.](0[1-9]|[12][0-9]|3[01])$

+Can you guess what the above regular expression is used for?
+How about in the following:

 #### X-Expression